Bites and stings

 • Do not apply a tourniquet.

-If needing more information call the Victorian Poisons Information Centre on 13 11 26 – seven days a week, 24 hours a day.
+If you need more information call the Poisons Information Centre on 13 11 26 – seven days a week, 24 hours a day.

-Important Note: Applying firm pressure immobilisation with a bandage to a Red Back spider bite can cause more damage to the tissue around the bite site.
-It is recommended to apply a cold pack to help with the pain.
-Ensure that ice doesn’t come into direct contact with the skin for more than 20mins and seek medical help.
+Important note: NEVER apply the pressure immobilisation technique to a red back spider bite; it will increase the severity of the pain and cause more damage to the tissue around the bite site.
+First aid is to wash the area and apply a cold pack for 20 minutes ensuring it doesn’t come into direct contact with the skin, and to seek medical help.

 Fast facts: